 Her main research area is statistical modeling and analysis of large-scale multimodal data.
 It has become increasingly common to observe and measure technological, biological, and information data systems at different levels of granularity and from different perspectives.
-She has developed new machine learning and statistical methods to better understand the organization, structure and dynamics of such complex data systems.
+She has developed new machine learning, statistical and network science methods to better understand the organization, structure and dynamics of such complex data systems.

 Her work has a wide range of applications of which she focuses on those from biomedicine, health care, genomics, molecular and systems biology.
-Predictions made by her computational methods have directly contributed to the new discoveries in the wet laboratory experiments.
+She uses her methods to address high-stake problems in life sciences that lead to impactful outcomes.
+Predictions made by her methods have helped uncover new biology and have directly contributed to new discoveries in the wet laboratory experiments.

 She received a Ph.D in Computer Science from University of Ljubljana in 2015 while also conducting research at Imperial College London, University of Toronto, Baylor College of Medicine, and Stanford University.
 She obtained a B.Sc. in Computer Science and Mathematics in 2012.